IBM/community-automation/ansible/request-ocs-fyre-play/README.md

       - Ansible will use the oc already installed on the `inf` node and push all the scripts and templates to the `inf` node for running.
 You only need to enter into the inventory file your fyre root user PW  and inf IP.
   - Install using a `local  ubuntu VM` using `oc login`.
     - Run oc login locally on local VM to your fyre cluster.
-    - Copy from examples to current dir the `inventory_local`, renaming to `inventory`.
+    - Copy from examples to current dir the `inventory`.
 Ansible will run scripts locally on the `ubuntu VM` and use the `oc` on the local VM.

 - To install OCS on Fyre `bare metal` clusters requires clusters with follow min resource requirements.
   - Min of 3 worker nodes.